nazkun/follow-1/README.md

 2. If you don't like it, create follow-notabs
 3. Can we stop the Tabs vs. Spaces war now?

+##### This is barely written in Python/it sucks

+Hey, at least it works and doesn't have any backdoors.

 ##### Support chat?

 As I said in [Why's the name 'FAQn't'?](#whys-the-name-faqnt), I don't expect it to get big.